What is the difference between a ‘Chronometer’ and a ‘Chronograph’?

-Watches such as Rolex that are true Chronometers, will have a designation on the dial indicating “Officially Certified.”
-The dial of every COSC certified Rolex wristwatch is the marking “Superlative Chronometer – Officially Certified.”
-Other watches such as Omega and Breitling also have Officially Certified on the dial after being COSC tested.
+Watches such as Rolex that are true Chronometers, will mostly have a designation on the dial indicating “Officially certified.”
+The dial of most COSC certified Rolex wristwatch is the marking “Superlative Chronometer – Officially certified.”
+Other watches such as Omega and Breitling also have Officially certified on the dial after being COSC tested.

 Similar terms, but entirely two different meanings.